 Even if this list wasn’t alphabetized, the AC’s boardwalk deserves to be mentioned first.
 After all, it was the America’s first, opened way back in 1870.
-On top of that, it’s one of the longest and clearly among the most famous.
+On top of that, it’s one of the longest and among the East Coasts’ most famous boardwalks.
 Extending over 4 miles, the iconic pedestrian pathway connects several of the AC’s top attractions, like casinos, retail shopping, piers and the famed Boardwalk Hall.
 Lastly, if it gets too hot, the beaches are just footsteps away.

 This beautiful seaside community doesn’t really have a boardwalk.
 Yet almost everywhere you look, is a business named after it.
 Moreover, with arcade games, cheap eats and small retail shops, it definitely looks like the real thing.
 What’s more, events are held all summer, including live entertainment on the Sea Shell Stage, a talent contest and seafood fest.
 Lastly, Hampton Beach will host a long list of world-class performers all summer at the iconic Casino Ballroom.

 Blessed with summery weather all year long, Hollywood Beach has been drawing visitors since the 1920s.
 During the early days, a cement walkway was paved as this resort area was emerging as the Atlantic City of the South.
-With this in mind, Hollywood Beach Broadwalk now extends nearly 2.5 miles and among America’s finest.
+With this in mind, Hollywood Beach Broadwalk now extends nearly 2.5 miles and among the best in Florida.
 Several hotels, eateries and tourists shops line the walkway to complete the total vacation experience.
 Oh and that’s not a typo, it is called Broadwalk!

 Like New Jersey, the Empire State has an impressive collection of boardwalks.
 While Coney Island reigns supreme, Rockaway and Long Beach are as scenic as they are as expansive.
 However, the nearly-mile long Jones Beach boardwalk makes the cut here.
 That’s primarily because of concerts at the Bandshell and Jones Beach Theater.
 In fact, aside from Atlantic City, no other boardwalk comes close to this level of world-class entertainment.